Kathmandu Airport Guide

 Rather than sleeping in the airport, it is well worth paying the 250-400 NR to go into Thamel and get a cheap place to stay.
 Lots of restaurants and backpackers about, even quite late in the night.
 The ride in is quite a site in itself.
 As far as I felt, it was safe to take a taxi as a solo female, if fact many females had done the same trip that I met.
 Just dont expect a Yellow Cab, or London Taxi!

 Have you been to Kathmandu Airport recently?
-Tell us about it!
+Write a Review!

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.